amardizdarevic45-wq/Lindle/Backend/GCS_SETUP.md

 ## Security Considerations

 - Files are stored with unique UUIDs to prevent enumeration
+- **Uniform bucket-level access** is enabled for better security
+- Public read access is configured at the bucket level
-- Consider implementing signed URLs for more secure access
+- Consider implementing signed URLs for more secure access in the future
 - Review bucket permissions regularly
 - Consider implementing lifecycle policies for automatic cleanup